Skip to main content

 Do not assume that a spouse-sponsored KITAS includes work authorization.
 Treat paid work as requiring a separate work-authorized route through the employing company, and confirm company, position, and location scope before starting work.

-The practical difference in these excerpts is pathway and scope.
+The practical difference is pathway and scope.
 A Working KITAS is described as legal work-and-stay authorization tied to a sponsoring company, and cited guidance limits work scope to what is stated in the permit.
 Investor-related fee treatment is described as conditional, not universal, and one excerpt also describes 12-month extendable treatment for Directors or Commissioners versus 1-6 month non-extendable treatment for some temporary roles.
 Do not assume multi-company or multi-location work is allowed by default, because cited guidance says extra employers may need separate permits; if work is not extended, one excerpt says an EPO is required, with one working day for issuance and departure within seven days of the stamp.

 Choose the agent who can clearly document your legal sponsor path, permit scope, filing city, and fee breakdown.
 A strong agent is specific and written about sponsor identity, permit limits, and documents, while a weak agent stays vague, promises approval, or blurs residency rights with work authorization.
 Request a written scope, a recent checklist sample, and client references before payment, and avoid any agent who cannot explain city or location constraints where cited guidance ties issuance to office location and branch documentation.